staticfox/mafiabot/README.md

 The default config requires that you enter a nick and channel.
-In order to ensure that this has been done, you must also change the value for misc.hasreadconfig from false to true.
+In order to ensure that this has been done, you must also change the value for misc.hasreadconfig from 0 to 1.